-Earlier this year I wrote about how the reasons why a project might take longer than you thought, now we are looking at why a project might cost more than you thought.
+Earlier this year I wrote about how the reasons why a research project might take longer than you thought, now we are looking at why a project might cost more than you thought.
 Obviously they can be related, because the more time spent working on a project generally the more it will cost.
 We looked at

 But there are occasions when costs increase for other reasons, here are four instances when costs might be more than you thought.